 4. My new candle has an uneven white film on the surface.
 What is this?

-This is called frosting.
-It's a sign of a natural soy wax candle.
+This is called frosting & it's a common occurrence.
 While it might look a little different, it has no effect whatsoever on the performance of the candle.
 It will disappear as soon as the wax starts melting.
-You'll notice this happen more in colder months as it's a natural, unavoidable reaction to temperature change, particularly with pure soy wax.
+You'll notice this happen more in colder months as it's a natural, unavoidable reaction to temperature change.

-Again, this is a natural reaction of wax and is called a "wet spot".
-It's basically just a little contraction of the wax in response to temperature changes.
+Again, this is a natural reaction of wax to temperature change.
+We call this a "wet spot".
 While it might leave a visible patch against the glass, it's very minor and will not affect the performance of a candle.
-It occurs less in warmer months & can improve once burning.
+It occurs less in warmer months & can improve or correct once burning.